 Boise River Report Card

 The Boise River is one of the Treasure Valley’s most critical natural resources.
 What was once used as a dump site for industries, now is the lifeblood for recreation, wildlife, agriculture, and local communities.
 The Idaho Department of Environmental Quality has designated several beneficial uses for the river section that runs through the heart of Boise.
 These include our drinking water supply, recreation, habitat for cold water aquatic organisms, and the potential to support salmonid spawning.
-Unfortunately, however, the impacts to the river’s water quality makes it so some of these beneficial uses are not fully supported.
+Unfortunately, impacts on the river’s water quality prevent some of these uses from being fully supported.
+Over the past decades, thankfully, water quality in the Boise River has drastically improved.
+However, the increase in population growth and development along the river will continue to bring challenges in protecting the health of the Boise.

 Navigate the Report